-The Assets panel acts as an area for storing design elements which you can then access from any Affinity Designer document.
-By default, the panel is populated with UI design elements for developing iOS-based designs.
+The Assets panel acts as an area for storing layout elements which you can then access from any Affinity Publisher document.
+By default, the panel is populated with design elements for developing publications.

 The following options are available in the panel:

 Category—displays the currently active category.
 Select from the pop-up menu.

 Subcategory—displays all assets in that subcategory.
 Click a subcategory's title to collapse or expand the subcategory.

 Search—allows you to narrow down the assets in the panel to those with names which conform to the search criteria.
 Type directly in the text box.

 The following options are available from Panel Preferences:

 Create New Category—adds a new, custom assets category to the panel.

 Rename Category—allows you to rename the currently selected category.

 Delete Category—removes the currently selected category (and all its assets) from the panel.